What Is Dedupe Software?

 2. Survivorship and Merge Rules

-Weak tools offer only "most recent wins" or "longest value wins."
-Enterprise tools provide field-level survivorship logic: use the most recent phone number, the earliest creation date, the most complete address, and the email from the CRM (not the marketing automation platform).
+Identifying duplicates is only half the problem, because when three records represent the same customer the software must decide which field values survive into the merged golden record.
+Weak tools offer only “most recent wins” or “longest value wins,” while enterprise tools provide field-level logic: the most recent phone number, the earliest creation date, the most complete address, and the email from the system of record.
 Without configurable survivorship, every merge risks data loss.

 3. Blocking and Indexing Strategy

-Comparing every record to every other record in a database of 10 million rows would require 50 trillion pairwise comparisons.
-Blocking algorithms partition the dataset into smaller groups (blocks) that share a common attribute, like the first three characters of a last name or a ZIP code.
-The software then only compares records within the same block.
+Comparing every record to every other record in a database of 10 million rows would require roughly 50 trillion pairwise comparisons.
+Blocking algorithms partition the dataset into smaller groups that share a common attribute, such as the first three characters of a last name or a ZIP code, so the software only compares records within the same block.
+Effective blocking reduces processing by orders of magnitude without sacrificing match quality, so evaluate support for multiple blocking keys, adaptive blocking, and cross-block matching for edge cases.

 4. Scalability and Performance

-5. Deployment Model: On-Premise vs. Cloud
+5. Deployment Model: On-Premise or Cloud

-For organizations in regulated industries (healthcare, financial services, government), the deployment model is often the first filter.
-Data residency requirements under HIPAA, GDPR, and SOX may prohibit sending production data to a cloud-hosted deduplication service.
-On-premise deployment keeps all data within your network perimeter and under your security controls.
+For organizations in regulated industries, the deployment model is often the first filter.
+Data residency requirements under HIPAA, GDPR, and SOX may prohibit sending production data to a cloud-hosted service, so on-premise deployment that keeps all data within your network perimeter and under your security controls matters.
+Cloud-only tools require data exports or direct connections to external servers, each of which introduces compliance risk.

 6. Data Connectivity and Source Support